paraspell/xcm-tools/README.md

 //NOTE2 You can now use custom ParachainIDs if you wish to test in TestNet.
 Just add parachainID as an additional parameter eg: .to('Basilisk', 2948)
 //NOTE3 XCM Transfer Builders now require await
 //NOTE4 You can now add optional parameter useKeepAlive which will ensure, that you send more than existential deposit.
+//NOTE5 API parameter in XCM messages is now optional!

-//Transfer tokens from Parachain to Parachain await paraspell.xcmPallet.send(api: ApiPromise, origin: origin  Parachain  name  string, currency: CurrencyString||CurrencyID, amount: any, to: destination  address  string, destination: destination  Parachain  ID, paraIdTo?: number,)
+//Transfer tokens from Parachain to Parachain await paraspell.xcmPallet.send(api?: ApiPromise, origin: origin  Parachain  name  string, currency: CurrencyString||CurrencyID, amount: any, to: destination  address  string, destination: destination  Parachain  ID, paraIdTo?: number,)

-//Transfer tokens from Parachain to Relay chain await paraspell.xcmPallet.send(api: ApiPromise, origin: origin  Parachain  name  string, amount: any, to: destination  address  string, paraIdTo?: number,)
+//Transfer tokens from Parachain to Relay chain await paraspell.xcmPallet.send(api?: ApiPromise, origin: origin  Parachain  name  string, amount: any, to: destination  address  string, paraIdTo?: number,)

-//Transfer tokens from Relay chain to Parachain await paraspell.xcmPallet.transferRelayToPara(api: ApiPromise, destination: destination  Parachain  ID, amount: any, to: destination  address  string,paraIdTo?: number,)
+//Transfer tokens from Relay chain to Parachain await paraspell.xcmPallet.transferRelayToPara(api?: ApiPromise, destination: destination  Parachain  ID, amount: any, to: destination  address  string,paraIdTo?: number,)

 //Use keepAlive example
-await paraspell.xcmPallet.send(api: ApiPromise, destination: TNode, amount: string | number | bigint, to: string, paraIdTo?: number, destApiForKeepAlive?: ApiPromise)
+await paraspell.xcmPallet.send(api?: ApiPromise, destination: TNode, amount: string | number | bigint, to: string, paraIdTo?: number, destApiForKeepAlive?: ApiPromise)

 //hrmp pallet:
 //Close HRMP channels